carolkelsch/ESP12F_Relay_X4_UDP_Controlling/README.md

 | ----- | ----- | ----- | ----- | ----- | ----- | ----- | ----- |
 | - | - | - | - | 1 (Open) / 0 (Close) | 1 (Open) / 0 (Close) | 1 (Open) / 0 (Close) | 1 (Open) / 0 (Close) |

-- CS: simple check sum, aquired by summing all the previous bytes os the message.
+- **CS**: simple check sum, aquired by summing all the previous bytes os the message.

 The response for the setting commands are the first 3 bytes of the command, plus a 0x06 byte (ACK) and the new CheckSum.